denisamarr/Social-Media-Analytics/README.md

 - Spring Boot: A robust Java-based framework for building scalable and efficient web applications, providing a solid foundation for the backend.
 - MongoDB: Chosen as the database management system for its flexibility and scalability in handling unstructured data typical in social media analytics.
-- Postman: Essential for testing and validating the functionalities of the REST API, ensuring seamless interaction between the frontend and backend.
+- Swagger: Utilized for API testing and documentation, offering a user-friendly interface for exploring and interacting with the API endpoints.
 - React: Utilized for building a responsive and user-friendly frontend, offering a modern interface for users to interact with social media analytics data.

 **Development Process:**